 Does dental bonding damage teeth?

-Dental bonding doesn’t damage teeth.
-We apply the bonding material directly to your tooth surface without removing significant enamel.
-The process is reversible and less invasive than other cosmetic procedures.
 However, poor oral hygiene can lead to decay around the bonded area.
 Regular exams help us monitor the bonding and your overall dental health.
 With proper care, bonding can improve your smile without harming your natural teeth.

 Schedule a Consultation for Teeth Bonding in Southern Oklahoma

 Dental bonding is a versatile and accessible cosmetic dentistry treatment we often utilize for our patients.
 Even with its limitations, it’s affordable, fast, and offers aesthetically pleasing results.
-Because of this, it is popular among patients how are young or not ready to commit to a permanent treatment.
+Because of this, it is popular among patients who are young or not ready to commit to a permanent treatment.